 Help them ease panic

 The situation the couple is in right now is definitely uncalled for and their panic is justifiable.
-Whether they are panicking with paranoia or their wedding finances, normalise and validate their feelings.
+Whether they are panicking with paranoia or their wedding finances, normalize and validate their feelings.
 Wedding investments are huge and it takes years to overcome the financial gap, the couple is more than uncertain about almost everything right now and being in a state of panic is natural.
 To help them ease panic, keep yourself updated with how the wedding industry is reacting to the pandemic and guide them through.
 Assure them that they're going to come out of this and things will get back to normal again.

 Provide them emotional support

 The couples taking this unpleasant decision of postponing their wedding are already going through an absolutely excruciating time right now and they need all the support in the world.
 Everyone reacts differently when they are emotionally disrupted: Some cry, some isolate themselves and some could even scream in rage, but they'll always need help to cope with it.
 Being their loved ones, give them the freedom to express themselves unapologetically.
 Support them in whatever they feel and keep your opinions to yourself.
 Be there for them.
+Keep these pointers in mind.

 Volunteer to make calls to guests

-While postponing the wedding is not the most easiest thing to do, breaking the news to the guests is all the more heart-wrenching for the couples.
+While postponing the wedding is not the easiest thing to do, breaking the news to the guests is all the more heart-wrenching for the couples.
 If the couple had an exhaustive list of guests who they'll have to break the news over and over again, step up and take a portion off their plate.
 Take access to their guest list and call them individually on behalf of the couple.
 Lessening the logistical work is an enormous help that the couple would be happy to receive.

 Help them with their Vendor Management